 Before carry out any work on the machine, determine the machine version.

-If there are any deviations or uncertainty, contact the manufacturer, specifying the type designation and serial number (see the rating plate), or contact the Service Center (Page 159).
+If there are any deviations or uncertainty, contact the manufacturer, specifying the type designation and serial number (see the rating plate), or contact the Service Center (Page 12).

-2.13 Special conditions for use
+2.13 Certificate with special conditions